passaglia/japandata/README.md

 prefecture_map = load_map(date=2022, scale='jp_pref', quality='coarse')
 ```

-See `notebooks/maps.ipynb` to see the different types of maps that can be loaded and information about how to use them.
+See `notebooks/maps.ipynb` to understand the different types of maps that can be loaded.

 ### japandata.readings